wp-plugins/ewww-image-optimizer/readme.txt

 * FlaGallery optimize on upload does not work with plupload (only the browser-based method works properly).
 This will be implemented in a future release.
 * huge thanks to those who have done localization/translation for Dutch, Romanian, and Spanish.
 See http://wordpress.org/plugins/ewww-image-optimizer/other_notes/ for more information.
 If you would like to help translate this plugin in your language, post a thread on the support forums.

+= 1.7.7 =
+* fixed: debug output not working properly on bulk optimize
+* changed: when cloud license has been exceeded, the optimizer will not attempt to upload images, and bulk operations will stop immediately
+* fixed: unnecessary decimals will not be displayed for file-sizes in bytes

 = 1.7.6 =
 * fixed: color of progressbar for 4 more admin themes in WP 3.8
 * changed: metadata stripping now applies to PNG images, but only if using optipng 0.7.x